 Studio Policies and General Information

 Private lessons differ significantly from group lessons since a private piano lesson constitutes a one-on-one relationship between student and teacher.
-That relationship is also realized when lessons are given online on Skype.
+That relationship is also realized when lessons are given online.
 The teaching environment is different in that for the time the lesson is scheduled, the teacher gives their full, undivided attention totally to that student.
-By the same token, the student offers their focus for that time to the teacher.
+For the same reason, the student offers their focus for that time to the teacher.
 Lessons follow the speed of the student’s abilities, not a designated program schedule.

 Parents are encouraged to sit in on a lesson when the student is online.
-As a teacher I wish to provide a quiet, relaxed and comfortable atmosphere for a student where they feel unencumbered and can just give in to the music, whether the lesson is provided online or in-home.
+As a teacher I wish to provide a quiet, relaxed, and comfortable atmosphere at Sage Piano for a student where they feel unencumbered and can just give in to the music, whether the lesson is provided online or in-home.
 Parents are requested to make this possible in either circumstance.

 ONLINE LESSONS REQUIREMENTS